andersfuf/UIS_Prototype/README.md

 #### Tasks:

-CM-2 (anders, 0%): Adding data to the database
+CM-2 (anders, 100%): Adding data to the database

-CM-1 (name, ) adjusting technical debt (Remove underscore folders from git from python compilations.)
+CM-1 (name, was ok) adjusting technical debt (Remove underscore folders from git from python compilations.)